sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/01-identities-assessment.md

 ### Verify explicitly with strong authentication:

-**Has the organization fully deployed and enforced Microsoft Entra multifactor authentication (MFA) across the entire organization without exception?**
+**Has the organization fully deployed and enforced Microsoft Entra multifactor authentication (MFA) across the entire organization without exception?** (Score Advanced)

 - Legacy: The organization has not implemented Microsoft Entra MFA, relying solely on traditional single-factor authentication methods.
 This lack of MFA can lead to increased vulnerability to account compromise and unauthorized access, undermining the organization’s overall security posture.
     - Indicators: